This week, for the first time in months, I’ve been warm while gardening – which must mean that spring is definitely on the way!

 If you’re anything like me, your seed collection will be a bit of a mess!
 I’ve got loads of half-empty packets and a lovely pile of new ones that have just arrived, all shoved haphazardly into a tin.
 In this state there’s little hope of sowing everything at the right time, so a good sort-out is what’s needed.
 Go through your seed stash and order it by month of planting, this will make things much easier when you want to grab ten minutes to do some sowing.

 Some plants will benefit from a quick tidy-up this month, before they start putting on lots of new growth.
 Last Summer’s side-shoots on wisteria can be cut back to 2 or 3 buds.
 If you’ve left ornamental grasses over-Winter you can cut them back hard now.
 Buddleia can also be pruned hard, reducing last year’s growth to a few buds.
 Summer-flowering clematis (the ones that flower on the growth they produce this year, as opposed to last year’s growth) can be cut back to a pair of buds just above ground level.
-If you’re not sure which type of clematis you have, take a look at this great pruning guide from Thompson & Morgan to help you work it out.
+If you’re not sure which type of clematis you have, take a look at this pruning guide to help you work it out.

 This all still feels very much like tidying and preparing, but it’s these kind of jobs that make the world of difference in the garden later in the year.
 I’d love to hear what you’re up to with your spring gardening this month.